uiceds/project-team-go/manuscript.md

 This project successfully demonstrates the application of decision tree regression for predictive modeling in one scenario and SVD for dimensionality reduction.
 In the single scenario analysis, the decision tree regression effectively predicts biomass based on rainfall data, with high goodness-of-fit scores for both shallow and deep trees.
 In the multi-scenario analysis, the SVD process reduces the dataset's dimensionality while retaining critical information, enabling more efficient modeling and interpretation.
 These methods provide a comprehensive framework for analyzing complex datasets in agricultural and environmental studies.
 Future work could explore integrating additional features, such as soil properties, or applying more advanced machine learning models to further improve predictive performance.

+## Figures

+![
+**A square image at actual size and with a bottom caption.**
+Loaded from the latest version of image on GitHub.
+](https://github.com/manubot/resources/raw/15493970f8882fce22bef829619d3fb37a613ba5/test/square.png "Square image"){#fig:square-image}

+![
+**An image too wide to fit within page at full size.**
+Loaded from a specific (hashed) version of the image on GitHub.
+](https://github.com/manubot/resources/raw/15493970f8882fce22bef829619d3fb37a613ba5/test/wide.png "Wide image"){#fig:wide-image}

+![
+**A tall image with a specified height.**
+Loaded from a specific (hashed) version of the image on GitHub.
+](https://github.com/manubot/resources/raw/15493970f8882fce22bef829619d3fb37a613ba5/test/tall.png "Tall image"){#fig:tall-image height=3in}

+![
+**A vector `.svg` image loaded from GitHub.**
+The parameter `sanitize=true` is necessary to properly load SVGs hosted via GitHub URLs.
+White background specified to serve as a backdrop for transparent sections of the image.
+Note that if you want to export to Word (`.docx`), you need to download the image and reference it locally (e.g. `content/images/vector.svg`) instead of using a URL.
+](https://raw.githubusercontent.com/manubot/resources/main/test/vector.svg?sanitize=true "Vector image"){#fig:vector-image height=2.5in .white}